rupadarshiray/rupadarshiray.github.io/content/people/Arghya-Mondal.md

 ---
 Prof. Arghya was [[my-ms-thesis|my MS thesis]] guide.
 He works in representation theory of groups, property T.

 We first spoke in the summer of 2025, months after he joined IISER Mohali.
+Later on he started the [[seminar-2508-boundary|seminar on Boundary of symmetric spaces]] I joined it.